moneta-rb/moneta/README.md

 ### Rack Moneta middleware

 There is a simple middleware which places a Moneta store in the Rack environment at `env['rack.moneta_store']`.
-It supports per request caching if you add the option `:cache => true`.
+It supports per-request caching if you add the option `:cache => true`.
 Use it in your `config.ru` like this:

 ~~~ ruby